strategicdata/pmhc-mds-spec/doc/identifier-management.rst

 adding/updating/deleting each item when uploading/entering data.
 These keys will be created and managed by the Provider Organisation.

-*If you still have questions after reading this information, please visit the Department's responses to* :ref:`identifier-and-key-FAQs`
+*If you still have questions after reading this information, please visit the Department's responses to* `Questions about Unique Identifiers and ‘Keys’ <http://docs.pmhc-mds.com/en/v1/faqs/concepts-processes/identifiers.html#identifier-and-key-faqs>`_